zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 4.  **Simulate** a 1-D prototype to illustrate the dynamics of a driven transition and identify observable field signatures.

-By the end of this chapter, we will have transformed the poetic concept of “universe‐hopping” into a set of concrete, falsifiable predictions—laying the groundwork for experimental analogues and, eventually, true multiverse transition tests.
+By the end of this chapter, we will have transformed the poetic concept of “universe‐hopping” into a set of concrete, falsifiable predictions, laying the groundwork for experimental analogues and, eventually, true multiverse transition tests.

 **2 Hierarchical Multiverse in RTM**

 **2.1 Review of RTM’s Nested α-Exponents and Branch Index β**

 RTM derives the temporal-scaling exponent α from the **mean first-passage time (MFPT)** on multiscale networks.
-Successive structural motifs—flat small-world, hierarchical modular, holographic decay, deep fractal trees—produce a *ladder* of quantised α-values:
+Successive structural motifs, flat small-world, hierarchical modular, holographic decay, deep fractal trees, produce a *ladder* of quantised α-values:

 | **Structural depth / motif** | **Simulated α (MFPT fits)** |
 |------------------------------|-----------------------------|